Materia-Journal/Materia_issue4/content/essay_brunskog_et al.md

 Thunberg was fascinated by the frequency by which lacquerware appeared in many situations.
 When the Japanese slept, he said, “they did not use pillows but oblong pieces of lacquered wood” (3:127).
 Everyone sat down at a small table at mealtimes.
 The various dishes came in “the neatest lidded porcelain or japanned wood vessels” (3:127).
 In between, they drank hot sake from “shallow tea saucers made of lacquered wood” (3:127; 4:74).
 Among the artefacts, the head rest and the saucers seem to correspond to such bed- and tableware (Figs. 3, 19).

 In Miyako, almost “any ready-made commodity could be obtained, particularly lacquerware,” and the “best and most masters, manufacturers, and artists have settled here” (3:159).
-Before leaving Miyako and Fakonie*,* Thunberg placed orders for various lacquerware to be collected on his return (3:160, 180).
+Before leaving Miyako and Fakonie, Thunberg placed orders for various lacquerware to be collected on his return (3:160, 180).
 In particular, these remarks on the assortment of available categories of items in almost unlimited stock, and on places for purchase, illuminate the extant artefacts’ value as evidence for the standards and supply of everyday commodities.
 It must remain a speculation which of the artefacts, if any, Thunberg commissioned in Miyako.
 However, some of the urushi seem to be in almost pristine condition, or at least without any obvious signs of wear and tear, and thus more likely to have been made on the order of Thunberg or his Japanese helpers in Miyako or elsewhere.
 Other sites mentioned for purchasing and placing commissions were Swota, Fisen (porcelain), Kokura, and Osaka (3:3).

 The purchase prices, which Thunberg at times considered too high, reflected the level of quality.
-A cabinet in “vieux lack”* *(antique lacquerware) offered for purchase was considered by Thunberg to be overly expensive (3:221).
+A cabinet in “vieux lack” (antique lacquerware) offered for purchase was considered by Thunberg to be overly expensive (3:221).
 Despite its better quality, unmatched by contemporary works, and decorated with flowers in high relief, he compared its price unfavourably with that of gold (3:221).
 Raised relief (*takamaki-e*), described as “embodied figures on the varnish surface, especially on old works, are greatly esteemed (in the domestic market) and of high price” (4:99).
 From a contemporary standpoint, we may imagine that Thunberg, as a typical Westerner, was unaccustomed to paying as much as the Japanese.

 In Japan during the period of interest, lacquerware could be used to distinguish a person of high rank.
 “No person of distinction undertakes a journey without a small chest of lacquered wood” (4:80).
-Only officials and persons of distinction travelled with *norimon* and used* *“an oblong and lacquered box of the size of a large sandwich for provisions” (3:111).
+Only officials and persons of distinction travelled with *norimon* and used “an oblong and lacquered box of the size of a large sandwich for provisions” (3:111).
 In the collection, the casket might be nearest in size to that description, depending on the measurements of a sandwich (Fig. 18).
 Smoking could also be a sign of social standing.
 “Pipes of lacquered bamboo” were used by persons of rank in a kit with “three small, black or brown lacquered cups” in a likewise lacquered case (Fig. 11) (4:82).
 While the tobacco pipe (Fig. 11) corresponds to Thunberg’s remark, a sleeve instead of a case protects the pipe, and there are no lacquered cups in the museum collection.
-Perhaps a small, red glass cup (inv. no. 1900-35-0023), also associated with Thunberg but with a different provenance, is the kind of accessory that, according to him, should make up such a kit, but there is no detailed description of its function in the museum catalogue.[^76]
+Perhaps a small, red glass cup (inv.
+No. 1900-35-0023), also associated with Thunberg but with a different provenance, is the kind of accessory that, according to him, should make up such a kit, but there is no detailed description of its function in the museum catalogue.[^76]

 ### Nihon sankai and how it relates to Resa

 Volume 3 of *Nihon sankai* is of primary interest from a urushi crafts perspective.[^77] It includes plates for turning wood cups and shallow bowls from Mount Nikkō in Tochigi, production of camphor, charcoal manufacturing from Ikeda in Osaka, and urushi sap harvesting (plates 1, 5, 7, 12) (Fig. 21).
 Other plates show crafts and products adjacent to the urushi craft, such as papermaking, weaving of cloth in Nishijinn, and manufacturing candles (plates 4, 11, 20).
 Plates 1, 7, and 12 tally with the information in *Resa*.
 It can be hypothesised that the interpreters informed Thunberg about details illustrated in *Nihon sankai* that he could only have observed if he had visited a workshop or plantation during harvest.
-Although *Resa *includes site-specific descriptions, Thunberg was unlikely to have visited places other than those along the planned Tōkaidō route.
+Although *Resa* includes site-specific descriptions, Thunberg was unlikely to have visited places other than those along the planned Tōkaidō route.
 Therefore, some of the descriptions in *Resa* are probably based on illustrations in *Nihon sankai*, word-of-mouth accounts from his interpreters, or a combination of the two.
 Plate 1 shows coated boxes and diverse bowls inside a traditional *furo* (humidor for curing urushi) and a pile of small tables, perhaps the type of items Thunberg had used and described with appreciation.
 However, he never wrote anything about the curing of urushi in a closet.
 Based on his experience with tableware and furniture, he might have been able to evaluate other information illustrated in the pictures, perhaps even without reading the text.
 Plate 12 depicts men and women slashing bark for draining and collecting sap in small casks, recognisable as such because the same model is still used.[^78] After Japanese copper, camphor was the primary commodity sold to the V.O.C. at the Nagasaki port (3:47).
 Thunberg’s interest in camphor was probably mainly as a potential drug (4:4).[^79] In an urushi context, the resin is known as an additive in anacard coatings, modifying their properties.[^80]

-Fig. 21.

 Deduced from the AI recognition and translation, the content of plate 1 reads that the bowls and tables produced in Mount Nikkō, located 31 *ri* from Edo,[^81] Shimotsuke no Kuni province (today’s Tochigi prefecture), were “admired and cherished by all because of their solid lacquer base and dependability for all uses.”[^82] During the Edo period, Shimotsuke no Kuni was ranked as one of the thirteen “great provinces” in terms of importance and attracted shogunal attention.
 The explanation also contains a poem on the virtues of lacquerware: carved from wood, coated with glue and lacquer, and shining like golden treasures.[^83]